Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 Option 2: Adding User Permission Set

-2. Create a new permission set to apply to users that need access to FormAssembly forms embedded in Salesforce Communities.
+2. Create a new permission set to apply to users who need access to FormAssembly forms embedded in Salesforce Experience Cloud Sites.

 3. Select the newly created permission set.